halabikeren/TraitRELAX/README.md

 ## Output

-TraitRELAX writes the maximum-likelihood scores for the null and alternative models as well as their inferred model parameters to an output file specified in the control file.
+TraitRELAX writes the maximum-likelihood scores for the null and alternative models as well as their inferred model parameters to STDOUT.
+You can save the results by redirecting STDOUT into a file (see Examples/README.txt).
+An option to additionaly save the results to output files specified in the control file will be added soon.

 ## Running the program